1. A good employee recognition program boosts engagement and retention and creates a positive work culture.

-Most organizations are looking to have a good recognition system that boosts employee engagement, retention rates, and even employer branding.
-This step-by-step guide on how to set up an employee recognition program can help organizations implement a program that delivers great results.
+Most organizations want a sound recognition system that boosts employee engagement, retention rates, and employer branding.
+This step-by-step guide on setting up an employee recognition program can help organizations implement a program that delivers excellent results.

 1. Appreciation is a Basic Human Need

-Being appreciated for their efforts and hard work is a basic human need cherished by most employees.
+Being appreciated for their efforts and hard work is a primary human need most employees cherish.

 Recognizing employees is about acknowledging their contribution by saying thank you when it matters the most.